dwrth/tinymce-vyai/README.md

-# tinymce-vyai
+# hugerte-vyai

-A powerful TinyMCE plugin that integrates AI-powered text editing capabilities directly into your editor.
+A powerful hugerte plugin that integrates AI-powered text editing capabilities directly into your editor.
 Write, edit, format, and style text with the help of AI using OpenAI's GPT models.

 ## ✨ Features